-The main advantage of a line of credit is its flexibility.
-Borrowers can determine how much money they borrow at any given time based on their needs, and will only have to pay interest on the amount borrowed, not on the entire approved credit limit.
+One of the main benefits of a line of credit is its flexibility.
+Borrowers can determine how much money they borrow at any given time based on their needs, and will only have to pay interest and/or fees on the amount borrowed, not on the entire approved credit limit.
 In addition, consumers can also decide to make their minimum payments instead of making their payments in full.
 This can give you some wiggle room as you don’t necessarily need to pay back what you’ve borrowed in full all at once.

 If you’re approved for a line of credit, it can be a lifesaver in a time of need when you need money now.
 Although they can be useful, it’s important to remember that any amount you draw will incur fees and/or interest so draws should be made primarily for short-term emergency expenses – you should never treat a line of credit as additional cash to be spent on wants.